cac-t-u-s/cac-t-u-s.github.io/pages/time-sequence.md

 <img src="time-sequence_img/timeline.png">

-The timeline editor has a horizontal time ruler allowing to scroll and zoom in and out in the time sequence.
+The timeline editor has a horizontal time ruler which allows scrolling and zooming in and out in the time sequence.

 Timed items can be translated in time using mouse drag operations, or using the <kbd>&larr;</kbd> / <kbd>&rarr;</kbd> keys.